 Calorie restrictions are kind of controversial.
-With social media influencing a large part of most people’s daily lives, tight bodies will still be there, but eating disorders and mental health issues are still very real concerns.
-Just saying the word “restriction” invokes visceral stress responses in a lot of the folks that have been battling and struggling with weight fluctuations and diets over the years.
+With social media influencing a large part of most people’s daily lives, tight bodies will still be there, but eating disorders and mental health issues are still genuine concerns.
+Just saying the word “restriction” invokes visceral stress responses in many folks who have been battling and struggling with weight fluctuations and diets over the years.
 But that trend quickly stopped when experts stepped in.

 Strategic caloric restrictions can be good for both weight loss and overall health.
 Below are a few tips on how to go about the whole routine:

 The toughest thing about the fitness and health industry is that many of the people involved end up chasing perfection using black and white rules.
 If perfection is the only outcome you can expect, you’re bound to perceive anything that falls short as a complete failure.
 If you intend on staying sane while on your journey, ensure you allocate some time when you can reward yourself with a treat or two.